python/devguide/documentation/devguide.rst

 lives in a `separate repository`_ and bug reports should be submitted to the `devguide GitHub tracker`_.

-Our devguide workflow uses continuous integration and deployment so changes to the devguide are normally published when the pull request is merged.
-Changes to CPython documentation follow the workflow of a CPython release and are published in the release.
+Our devguide follows a continuous integration and deployment workflow, with changes published when pull requests are merged.
+CPython documentation, on the other hand, is updated daily and aligns with the CPython release workflow, with changes being included in each release.

 Developer's Guide workflow